alexandergall/snabb-snmp-subagent/README.md

 an absolute point in time, called the `TimeStamp` textual convention for the `TimeTicks` type is a bit peculiar.
-It is defined as the value of the `sysUpTime` object at that point in time, where `sysUptime` itself counts the time ticks since the SNMP agent was started.
+It is defined as the value of the `sysUpTime` object at that point in time, where `sysUpTime` itself counts the time ticks since the SNMP agent was started.

 To simplify the handling of objects of this type, the subagents make